 The Conway School of Nursing is home to well-respected nursing researchers who are experts in a variety of topics impacting their field.

-Janice Agazio and Petra Goodman are former chiefs of nursing research for Walter Reed National Military Medical Center.
+Janice Agazio is a former chiefs of nursing research for Walter Reed National Military Medical Center.
 Agazio is an expert on the challenges in nursing practice during wartime, the deployment of military mothers during wartime, military family issues, and the factors of a healthy lifestyle in active-duty military spouses.
 Goodman studies topics such as military nursing, military deployment health, health of military spouses, and research methodology.

 Elizabeth Hawkins-Walsh has been conducting clinical research in pediatrics for more than 30 years.
 She has published extensively and most recently upon the expanding role of the pediatric nurse practitioner in primary mental health care.